SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 5. he has done nothing to stop me thinking that q; he intends me to think, or is at least willing to allow me to think, that q; and so he has implicated that q.”fn:{Ibid.
 31}

-While using this schema, the hearer will rely on different kinds of data: “(1) the conventional meaning of the words used, together with the identity of any references that may be involved; (2) the Cooperative Principle and its maxims; (3) the context, linguistic or otherwise, of the utterance; (4) other items of background knowledge; and (5) the fact (or supposed fact) that all relevant items falling under the previous headings are available to both participants and both participants know or assume this to be the case.”fn:{Ibid.}
+While using this schema, the hearer will rely on different kinds of data: <q>(1) the conventional meaning of the words used, together with the identity of any references that may be involved; (2) the Cooperative Principle and its maxims; (3) the context, linguistic or otherwise, of the utterance; (4) other items of background knowledge; and (5) the fact (or supposed fact) that all relevant items falling under the previous headings are available to both participants and both participants know or assume this to be the case.</q>fn:{Ibid.}

 ### Generating implicatures through the Cooperative Principle and its maxims